gamesbook/protograf/docs/source/objects/abstracts.rst

 =====================

-The ``AbstractState()`` command will create a display of a board and its pieces at a given point in an abstract game |dash| a situation commonly referred to as the "game state".
+The ``AbstractState()`` command will create a display of a board and its pieces that have been defined in an :ref:`AbstractGame <abstractgame-command>`.
+This display represents a given point in an abstract game |dash| a situation commonly referred to as "the game state".

 .. _AbstractStateProperties: